About APD’s

 Eastern cape

-Established in 1940, The Association for Persons with Physical Disabilities is a non-profit organisation with a mission to promote the advancement of persons with disabilities so as to enable them to attain their maximum level of independence and integration into the community and to allow them to take their rightful place in society.
+Established in 1940, the Association of and for Persons with Disabilities Eastern Cape is a non-profit organisation with a mission to promote the advancement of persons with disabilities so as to enable them to attain their maximum level of independence and integration into the community and to allow them to take their rightful place in society.

 Our Vision is for Nelson Mandela Bay to be the most accessible, inclusive and disability-friendly metro in South Africa.

 Our Purpose is summed up in our Ability cause: Changing lives by empowering persons with disabilities.
-We believe that by developing persons with disabilities in their personal capacities they in turn become powerful catalysts for change in their immediate social circles and, in time, their communities.
+We believe that by developing persons with disabilities in their personal capacities, they can in turn become powerful catalysts for change in their immediate social circles and, in time, their communities.

 WE CHANGE LIVES BY: